Coexisting with digital Entities: a new Perspective

 On the biological level, we have discovered after millennia that tiny organisms can unknowingly enter our bodies following their own evolution and harm or even kill us.

 Similar dynamics apply to digital entities.
-Each has its own agenda, and sometimes they synchronize with others to persist.
+Each one has its own agenda, and sometimes they synchronize with others to persist.

 Geoffrey Hinton, the renowned AI expert at Google, suggests that humans may merely be a stepping stone in the evolution of a greater digital intelligence, beyond our current foresight of five years.